bartverdonck/Sitecore-Forms-Extensions/README.md

 - Updated compatibility with SC10.1

 ### 3.2 (for Sitecore 9.3 and Sitecore 10)
+- Improvements: SubscribeToListActions improvements for CD server (Credits to @ReoKzK )
 - Fix: Store back checkbox on certain field types was missing.
 - Fix: Null check in StringValueFromStringListInputViewModelReader
 - Fix: Combining multiple date validators caused error